sdbuchanan/HtB-Writeups-Retired/networked/networked.md

 ```
 So, given my poor php comprehension I believe this is checking for valid image extensions (jpg, png, gif, jpeg) and for a filesize less than 60000 bytes.
 It also will set permissions of the file to *rw* for the owner and *r* for group.other.

-Navigating to http://10.10.10.146/upload.php, it looks like it matches what we can see in the upload.php file itself.
+Navigating to `http://10.10.10.146/upload.php`, it looks like it matches what we can see in the upload.php file itself.
 I created a test.txt file and tried to upload it.
 Sure enough - I was denied due to file type.
-I wanted to test to make sure it was functioning to allow so I found a random jpg image (A-10s are the best) and successfully uploaded it to 10.10.10.146/photos.php
+I wanted to test to make sure it was functioning to allow so I found a random jpg image (A-10s are my favorite) and successfully uploaded it to `http://10.10.10.146/photos.php`

 ![Warthog](./images/warthog.jpg)
 **Figure 1:** Warthog